How Many Positive Reviews Does It Take to Bury One Bad One?

 When faced with negative feedback, the temptation to ask all your past customers simultaneously for reviews is strong, but this approach will backfire and only compound your problems.

-The only path is sustained velocity over weeks and months.
-Aim for slightly above your average rate.
-If you normally generate eight reviews a week, targeting ten, held for five to eight weeks, is both compliant and effective.
-A drip campaign through an existing customer list, at a realistic 10 to 15 percent conversion rate, can generate fifty reviews in a month without triggering filters.
+Sustained velocity over weeks and months is essential for success.
+Target a rate slightly above your average—if you typically generate eight reviews weekly, aim for ten over a five to eight week period.
+This approach remains compliant and effective, and a drip campaign through your existing customer list at a realistic 10 to 15 percent conversion rate can generate fifty reviews in a month without triggering filters.

 Recency is doing more work than the overall rating

-“Flood the market with new positive reviews.
-Since prospective guests prioritize the most recent six to twelve reviews and platforms rank them by recency, a surge of fresh, well-handled positive responses will bury any older negative one.”
+To counteract negative feedback, generate a wave of recent positive reviews.
+Prospective guests tend to focus on the most recent six to twelve reviews, and since platforms prioritize them by recency, a flood of fresh positive responses will effectively bury older negative ones.

 The response layer is not a fallback, it is a parallel strategy